We don’t have barley. We don’t have beans. But we still have Shabbos comfort.

 - Add remaining ingredients; mix to combine.

 - Place the mixture in a rectangular piece of parchment paper.
 Roll up tightly, making sure both ends are closed, to ensure that it doesn’t leak while cooking.
 Set aside.

 - Prepare the cholent: In a small bowl, combine salt, paprika, and garlic powder.
 Set aside.

 - In a medium bowl, toss potatoes, sweet potatoes, onions, and flanken with the spice mixture.
-Place into a slow cooker.
+Place

 - In a small bowl, dissolve potato starch in the water.
 Add ketchup and wine.
 Add to slow cooker.
 Place prepared kishka into cholent.

 - Cook on low until ready to serve, 12 hours or overnight, until flanken is tender.